-5 FRAMEWALK: After the first inspections, your builder will invite you to walk through your home.
-At this point you will be able to visualize more easily what your dream home will look like.
-At this point, all walls and trusses will be framed, and the roof sheathing will be installed.
-Another framing inspection will also take place.
+3 INSPECTIONS & FRAME WALK: Inspections are a very important part of the home construction process and ensures that every element of construction is done correctly.
+After the initial inspections, your builder will ask you to walk through your home.
+At this point you can visualize what your dream home will look like since the walls and trusses will be framed and the roof sheathing will be installed.
+A framing inspection is next!

-7 HOUSE WRAP: Certain climates offer a higher risk of moisture, mold and wood rot occurring in the home.
-Therefore, a protective barrier known as a house wrap is installed to prevent the structure of your home and its interior from getting wet.
+4 HOUSE WRAP: Certain climates offer a higher risk of moisture, which can cause mold and wood rot occurring in the home.
+Therefore, a protective barrier known as a house wrap is installed to prevent the structure of your home and its interior from getting wet, moldy or rotting.
 The house wrap ensures that all moisture will remain outside the home.

-8 MECHANICAL INSTALLATION: This stage is very critical and occurs before the installation of the sheet rock.
-It is at this point that all mechanical components and wiring is installed.
-It is incredibly important that everything be installed correctly, since it will soon be covered by sheetrock and will be much less accessible.
-At this point, you may want to consider having a home fire sprinkler system or home entertainment system installed.
-During this stage, plumbing and mechanical components will be roughed in.
-Venting, ductwork, a water heater, and the HVAC system will be installed.
-Any exterior finishes, such as masonry and wood, will be installed at this point, as well.
+6 MECHANICAL INSTALLATION: This stage is very critical and occurs before the installation of the sheet rock.
+It is at this point that all mechanical components and wiring are installed.
+Venting, ductwork, water heaters and the HVAC system will be installed.
+Any exterior finishes, such as masonry and wood is now installed.

-9 INSULATION: Insulation is a critical factor in determining your home’s energy and cost efficiency.
-When installed adequately and properly in your home’s floors, walls, and ceilings, this relatively inexpensive product can save you large amounts of money throughout the life of your home, simply by preventing heat from escaping your home.
+7 INSULATION: Insulation is a critical factor in determining your home’s energy and cost efficiency.
+When installed adequately and properly in your home’s floors, walls, and ceilings, this relatively inexpensive product can save you a preventing heating/cooling from escaping your home.
 Best of all, this product is maintenance free!